 The School of Information Sciences consists of a versatile collection of sciences dealing with information processing, management and use.
 For students, the School offers three degree programmes with teaching in Information Studies and Interactive Media, Mathematics, Statistics, Computer Science, and Interactive Technology.
 Some of these are available in Finland only at the University of Tampere.

 All degree programmes are in the field of Natural Sciences.
-The teaching is mainly in Finnish, but some Master's degree programmes are given in English.
+The teaching is mainly in Finnish, but many Master's degree programmes are given in English.

 Our graduates are speedily recruited into e.g. business, industry and the public sector.
 Graduates from Information Studies and Interactive Media work, for example, in libraries and information services.
 Mathematics students can act as Mathematics subject teachers, or they can work as teachers in other sectors and as researchers.
 Statistics graduates are needed in many areas of society and research.
 Computer scientists have found positions as software developers, usability experts and project leaders.